It's easy to be tempted when you're eating away from home — especially if everyone around you is chowing down on unhealthy options.

 deli sandwiches on whole-grain bread

-a small hamburger
+a small hamburger with side salad

 a bean burrito

-a baked potato
+a baked potato topped with broccoli

-Tips for Eating in the School Caf
+Tips for Eating Well in School

 low-fat or nonfat milk, yogurt, or cheese